 Bradfield Launch to Gypsum Valley Recreation Site:

 Maximum group size: 25

-This is generally a two or three-day trip.
+This is generally a three-day trip.
 One-day trips are possible between Bradfield Bridge and Mountain Sheep Point Recreation Site (19 miles).
-Total trip length from Bradfield Bridge to Slick Rock is 47 river miles.
+Total trip length from Bradfield Bridge to Gypsum Valley is 61 river miles.